JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 }
 ```

-Having this associated type means that the losoely-coupled variant of the `check-membership` pallet
+Having this associated type means that the loosely coupled variant of the `check-membership` pallet
 can be installed in any runtime that can supply it with a set of accounts to use as an access
 control list.
 The code for the `AccountSet` trait lives in `traits/account-set/src/lib.rs` directory
 and is quite short.